sapegin/instagram-poster/Readme.md

 # instagram-poster

-Automate photo publishing to Instagram.
-Published not yet published photos not older than one-year-old from a specified folder.
+Automate photo publishing to Instagram: instagram-poster publishes not yet published photos not older than one-year-old from a specified folder.

 ## Usage